HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 - The prevalence of third-party usage on the web at just shy of 95% of websites.
 - The dominance of particular third parties, like Google and Facebook, who are not known for being on the side of privacy.

-Of course, one of the major reasons for using third parties on your site is for tracking for advertisement purposes which by its very nature is not going to be in the best privacy interests of your visitors.
-Alternatives to this pervasive tracking, which is basically only possible by the use of third parties, <a hreflang="en" href="https://web.dev/floc/">have been suggested</a> but have failed to gain traction.
+Of course, one of the major reasons for using third parties on your site is for tracking for advertisement purposes, which by its very nature is not going to be in the best privacy interests of your visitors.
+Alternatives to this pervasive tracking, which is basically only possible by the use of third parties, have been suggested <a hreflang="en" href="https://blog.google/products/ads-commerce/2021-01-privacy-sandbox/">such as Google's Privacy Sandbox and FLoC initiative</a> but have failed to gain traction.

 What is perhaps more concerning is the tracking that can occur without website users and owners being aware.
 There is the old adage that if you're not paying for a product or service, then you are the product.
 Many third parties give away their product for "free", which for most means they are monetizing it in some other way—usually at the expense of your visitors' privacy!